Remembering Attilio Lombardo’s bizarre 18 months at Crystal Palace

-It can be easy to dismiss early Premier League TV deals in light of the sums being forked out in recent years, but 1997 undoubtedly represented a sea-change for money in English football.
+It can be easy to dismiss early Premier League TV deals when looking at the huge sums being spent in recent years, but 1997 still represented a sea-change for money in English football.

 For the first few years of the Premier League era, Sky Sports’ investment equated to a not-insubstantial £191million per season.
-However, 20 years ago that figure shot up more than threefold.
+But ahead of the 1997-98 season that figure suddenly shot up more than threefold.

-The £670million total – or an average of £2.79million per game – might seem tame in the light of the billions flowing through the game ahead of the 2017-18 season, but at the time it was anything but.
+The £670million total – or an average of £2.79million per game – might seem tame in the light of the billions flowing through the game nowadays, but at the time it was anything but.

 To put things in context, Palace’s previous top-flight campaign, 1994-95, saw their transfer expenditure for the entire season come in at less than £2million.
 In 1997, they had surpassed that by the first week of August.